Lab. Code § 1522(b)-(c)

 Plain Language

-Employers may never rely solely on an ADS for discipline, termination, or deactivation decisions.
-When ADS output assists such a decision, the employer must assign a human reviewer to conduct an independent investigation and compile corroborating evidence — which may include supervisory evaluations, personnel files, work product, peer reviews, or witness interviews.
-Critically, if the human reviewer cannot corroborate the ADS output, or concludes it is inaccurate, incomplete, or misleading, the employer is prohibited from using that output for the decision.
-This goes beyond a human-in-the-loop requirement: the human must have genuine override authority and the ADS output is disqualified absent independent corroboration.
+Employers may never rely solely on an ADS for disciplinary, termination, or deactivation decisions.
+When an ADS output is used to assist such a decision, a human reviewer must conduct an independent investigation and compile corroborating evidence — which may include supervisory evaluations, personnel files, work product, peer reviews, or witness interviews.
+Critically, if the human reviewer cannot corroborate the ADS output or concludes it is inaccurate, incomplete, or misleading, the employer is prohibited from using that output to discipline, terminate, or deactivate the worker.
+This goes beyond standard human-in-the-loop requirements by requiring affirmative corroboration, not merely human review.

 Statutory Text